Double-tapping any leg on the flight plan line will bring up the RNP2 boundary line to assist with the easy calculation of user LSALTs.

 The Digital Elevation Model

 This is a model containing ‘Level 0’ Digital Terrain Elevation Data (DTED) as described here.
 Level 0 data has a spatial resolution of 30 arc seconds in both Lat and Long between the equator and ±60 degrees of Latitude.
-AvPlan samples the DEM to find the highest point within the LSALT boundary, adds the standard LSALT buffer of 1360’, then rounds this value up to the next nearest 100’.
+AvPlan samples the DEM grid to find the highest point within or touching the LSALT boundary, adds the standard LSALT buffer of 1360’, then rounds this value up to the next nearest 100’.

 AvPlan uses a published obstacle database that contains approximately four times as many obstacle references as are marked on Australian charts.
 The obstacle that is determined to have the greatest elevation within the LSALT boundary may or may not therefore correspond to a charted object, but will always be the highest known obstacle.